-Marathon, 13.3 Half Marathon (with a 13.1 split mat!) and a 6 Mile option as well!
+Marathon, 13.35 Half Marathon (with a 13.1 split mat!), and a 6 Mile option as well!
 At Secchia Meadows in Millennium Park, one of the great facilities of our Kent County Park system.
+LIMITED TO 100 RUNNERS PER EVENT!

 A good warmup for your fall marathon or just a chance to run in our beautiful Millennium Park!
 CONTACT US WITH QUESTIONS email@example.com, 616 293 3145

-(UPDATED 7/10/2020) Since the Millennium Meadows event is being run with a smaller crowd, we have more flexibility to accommodate runners.
-As of today, 7/10/2020, the Millennium Meadows Marathon has preliminary approval to proceed under the Michigan Safe Start Plan Phase 4 Guidelines (less than 50 runners per wave).
+(UPDATED 8/22/2020) Since the Millennium Meadows event is being run with a smaller crowd, we have more flexibility to accommodate runners.
+As of today, 8/22/2020, the Millennium Meadows Marathon meets the criteria to proceed under the Michigan Safe Start Plan Phase 4 Guidelines (maximum of 100 people in an outdoor gathering).
 However, please note that given the dynamic nature of the COVID-19 restrictions, this can change at any time.
 Stay tuned to our website for updates.

 The Millennium Meadows Marathon will be redesigned to minimize runner, volunteer, and spectator risks in the current COVID-19 environment.
 Part of our redesign is dependent upon runners adhering to public health guidelines out of respect for their fellow runners and humans.
 Some of these changes are mandated by the State of Michigan Department of Health.
 Other changes are the result of medical team, Kent County Parks, volunteer, runner, and event input.
 We ask for everyone’s understanding and cooperation as we prioritize safety, your personal race goals, and race experience over some of our typical amenities and the spectator’s experience.